appacademy/jump-start/instructors/teaching-philosophy.md

 ### Examples in the course

+For algorithms, pictures and animations are better than paragraph descriptions.
+See bubble_sort in part3 of jumpstart.

 GIFs of people using commands/writing code are better than static pictures and examples of code.

 Pictures and code examples of how you'd use a method are better than describing that method in words.